 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-IN.5.1 Council's assets are actively managed across their lifespan Assets are managed effectively over their lifespan Asset Management Plans adopted, reviewed and implemented Director Infrastructure IN.5.1.1 Review Water Supply Network Asset Management Plan Water Supply Network Asset Management Plan considers the current and future needs of the community and Council's service delivery standards Director Infrastructure IN.5.2 Plans for community facilities are developed in partnership with the community New facilities are developed to be multi-use and simple to maintain Plans developed in partnership with communities Director Strategic Planning and Development IN.5.2.1 Investigate and report on the continued viability of Council's community building assets Plan of Management outlines how the crown land parcel will be managed in the future and reflects the outcomes expressed by the community by Council Director Corporate Services IN.5.2.2 Tocumwal Foreshore Plan of Management outlines how the crown land parcel will be managed in the future and reflects the outcomes expressed by the community Plan of Management Adopted by Council Deputy Chief Executive Officer
+IN.5.1 Council's assets are actively managed across their lifespan Assets are managed effectively over their lifespan Asset Management Plans adopted, reviewed and implemented Director Infrastructure IN.5.1.1 Water Supply Network Asset Management Plan considers the current and future needs of the community and Council's service delivery standards Asset Management Plan adopted by Council Director Infrastructure IN.5.2 Plans for community facilities are developed in partnership with the community New facilities are developed to be multi-use and simple to maintain Plans developed in partnership with communities Director Strategic Planning and Development IN.5.2.1 Investigate and report on the continued viability of Council's community building assets Plan of Management outlines how the crown land parcel will be managed in the future and reflects the outcomes expressed by the community Plan of Management Adopted by Council Director Corporate Services IN.5.2.2 Tocumwal Foreshore Plan of Management outlines Plan of Management Adopted by Council Deputy Chief Executive Officer

-IN.5.2.3 Tocumwal Memorial Hall Plan of Management outlines Plan of Management Adopted Deputy Chief Executive Officer

-how the crown land parcel will by Council

-be managed in the future and

-reflects the outcomes expressed

-by the community

-IN.5.2.4 Tocumwal Pre-School Plan of Management outlines Plan of Management Adopted Deputy Chief Executive Officer

-how the crown land parcel will by Council ' '

-be managed in the future and

-reflects the outcomes expressed

-by the community

-IN.5.2.5 Mary Lawson Wayside Rest and Log Cabin Plan of Management outlines Plan of Management Adopted Deputy Chief Executive Officer

-Museum how the crown land parcel will by Council

-be managed in the future and

-reflects the outcomes expressed

-by the community

-IN.5.2.6 Barooga Recreation Reserve Plan of Management outlines Plan of Management Adopted Deputy Chief Executive Officer

-how the crown land parcel will by Council

-be managed in the future and

-reflects the outcomes expressed

-by the community

-IN.5.2.7 Barooga Plan of Management outlines Plan of Management Adopted Deputy Chief Executive Officer

-how the crown land parcel will by Council

-be managed in the future and

-reflects the outcomes expressed

-by the community

-IN.5.2.8 Finley Recreation Reserve Plan of Management outlines Plan of Management Adopted Deputy Chief Executive Officer

-how the crown land parcel will by Council

-be managed in the future and

-reflects the outcomes expressed

-by the community

-IN.5.2.9 Berrigan Sportsground Plan of Management outlines Plan of Management Adopted Deputy Chief Executive Officer

-how the crown land parcel will by Council

-be managed in the future and

-reflects the outcomes expressed

-by the community
+IN.5.2.3 Tocumwal Memorial Hall Plan of Management outlines how the crown land parcel will be managed in the future and reflects the outcomes expressed by the community Plan of Management Adopted by Council Deputy Chief Executive Officer IN.5.2.4 Tocumwal Pre-School Plan of Management outlines how the crown land parcel will be managed in the future and reflects the outcomes expressed by the community Plan of Management Adopted by Council Deputy Chief Executive Officer IN.5.2.5 Mary Lawson Wayside Rest and Log Cabin Museum Plan of Management outlines how the crown land parcel will be managed in the future and reflects the outcomes expressed by the community Plan of Management Adopted by Council Deputy Chief Executive Officer IN.5.2.6 Barooga Recreation Reserve Plan of Management outlines how the crown land parcel will be managed in the future and reflects the outcomes expressed by the community Plan of Management Adopted by Council Deputy Chief Executive Officer IN.5.2.7 Barooga Plan of Management outlines how the crown land parcel will be managed in the future and reflects the outcomes expressed by the community Plan of Management Adopted by Council Deputy Chief Executive Officer IN.5.2.8 Finley Recreation Reserve Plan of Management outlines how the crown land parcel will be managed in the future and reflects the outcomes expressed by the community Plan of Management Adopted by Council Deputy Chief Executive Officer IN.5.2.9 Berrigan Sportsground Plan of Management outlines how the crown land parcel will be managed in the future and reflects the outcomes expressed by the community Plan of Management Adopted by Council Deputy Chief Executive Officer

-Delivery Program Objective IN.6 Community pride is encouraged through the beautification and maintenance of our towns.
+Delivery Program Objective IN.6 Community pride is encouraged through the beautification and maintenance of our towns. ---------------------------- ---